Grounding for the Greater Good: Cultivating Patience to Interrupt Reactivity and Racial Bias

 They found that when we’re equipped with mindfulness tools, it is possible to make higher ed a space where we can have a really difficult conversation and stay in it.
 In fact, mindfulness can help us feel connected to our agency.
 Instead of reacting, we get grounded and find the patience we need to make choices and even interrupt unconscious bias.

-Join us for an interactive conversation with Douthirt-Cohen and psychologist Sarah A. Schnitker (Baylor University), who will draw from her research to explain how grounding practices like these cultivate our patience and exercise our curiosity, courage, and empathy.
+Watch this interactive conversation with Douthirt-Cohen and psychologist Sarah A. Schnitker (Baylor University), who will draw from her research to explain how grounding practices like these cultivate our patience and exercise our curiosity, courage, and empathy.
 Hosted by Juliana Tafur, GGSC’s Bridging Differences Program Director.

 Free!
 Designed for higher education, open to all.

-Juliana Tafur directs the Bridging Differences program at UC Berkeley’s Greater Good Science Center, advancing skills and strategies to connect across geography, race, religion, politics, and more.
+• Juliana Tafur directs the Bridging Differences program at UC Berkeley’s Greater Good Science Center, advancing skills and strategies to connect across geography, race, religion, politics, and more.
 She’s spent more than a decade designing experiences that foster understanding and belonging, both as a social entrepreneur/workshop creator, and as an Emmy-nominated storyteller.
 A TEDx speaker, she leads science-based trainings for campuses, organizations, and communities, and makes bridge-building practical and accessible through partnerships, multimedia content, speaking engagements, and workshops.
 Juliana is an honors graduate of Northwestern University and a 2021–22 Obama Foundation Scholar at Columbia University.